SalithaUCSC/Java-Sample-Codes/src/generics/README.md

 container.setValue(10);
 container.display();
 ```
-Now you can only set the generics which are sub classes of Number class! <br>
+Now you can only set the generics which are sub classes of Number class, for **ContainerWithType**! <br>
 Such as Integer, Double, Float... <br>
-If we set a different type, it shows an error compile time! <br>
+If we set a different type like String, it shows an error compile time! <br>

 Look at the below example..